awesto/django-shop/docs/reference/order.rst

 sequence.
 Each merchant has his own way to generate this sequence numbers and in some implementations it may even come from an external generator, such as an ERP system.
 Therefore **django-SHOP** does not impose any numbering scheme for the orders.
-This intentionally is left over to the merchant's implementation.
+This intentionally is left over to the merchant's implementation, which may be implemented as:

-Each Order model must implement two methods, one to create and and one to retrieve the order numbers.
-A simple implementation may look like this:

 .. code-block:: python